saduf/test_readme/README.md

 #  How to train the algorithm

-### Prepare_data
+### Prepare data

-This is a proposed method to organize the data as shown on step 3, the goal is to expand the dataset provided for the competiton with the relevant synsets from ImageNet Fall11 dataset.
+This is a proposed method to organize the data as shown on step 3, the goal is to expand the dataset provided for the competition with the relevant synsets from ImageNet Fall 11 dataset.

 **Note:** If you want to fine tune a model with you own data you can skip this step and continue from step 3.